Affirmative Action

 d.
 Interactive Process

-State and federal laws define the “interactive process” as an ongoing communication between, among other parties, employer and employee, college and student, with a known disability in an effort to provide reasonable accommodation.
-Both parties must engage in the interactive process and communicate directly with each other in order to formulate and effective accommodation plan.
+State and federal laws define the “interactive process” as an ongoing communication between employer and employee or college and student, in an effort to provide reasonable accommodation for an individual with a known disability.
+Both parties must engage in the interactive process and communicate directly with each other in order to formulate an effective accommodation plan.
 Neither party can delay nor interfere with the process.

 e.
 Undue Hardship and Fundamental Alteration